Ark2000/PankuConsole/README.md

 For more information about plugin installation, you can visit the corresponding [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).

-> Note: This plugin only supports Godot version 4.x, and I personally do not plan to provide support for 3.x.
+> **Note**: This plugin only supports Godot version 4.x, and I personally do not plan to provide support for 3.x.

-> Disclaimer ⚠: Although I have not encountered accidents, given that Godot 4 is still in an unstable Beta stage, it is advisable to use this plugin with frequent project backups just to be safe.
+> **Warning**: Although I have not encountered accidents, given that Godot 4 is still in an unstable Beta stage, it is advisable to use this plugin with frequent project backups just to be safe.

 # 📚 **Quick Start**